 Rule 144 under the Securities Act.
-The remaining shares, representing % of our total outstanding shares of common stock (or shares, representing % of our total outstanding shares if the underwriters exercise their option to purchase additional shares in full), will continue to be "restricted securities" within the meaning of Rule 144 under the Securities Act.
+The remaining 6,712,500 shares, representing 27.7% of our total outstanding shares of common stock (or 5,962,500 shares, representing 24.6% of our total outstanding shares if the underwriters exercise their option to purchase additional shares in full), will continue to be "restricted securities" within the meaning of Rule 144 under the Securities Act.
 Restricted securities may not be sold in the public market unless the sale is registered under the Securities Act or an exemption from registration is available.

-In connection with this offering, we, our directors, certain of our executive officers and the selling stockholders have each agreed to enter into "lock-up" agreements with the underwriters and thereby be subject to a lock-up period, meaning that we, they and their permitted transferees will not be permitted to sell any shares of our common stock for 90 days after the date of this prospectus, subject to certain customary exceptions without the prior consent of and .
-Although we have been advised that there is no present intention to do so, and may, in their sole discretion, release all or any portion of the shares from the restrictions in any of the lock-up agreements described above.
+In connection with this offering, we, our directors, our executive officers and the selling stockholders have each agreed to enter into "lock-up" agreements with the underwriters and thereby be subject to a lock-up period, meaning that we, they and their permitted transferees will not be permitted to sell any shares of our common stock for 90 days after the date of this prospectus, subject to certain customary exceptions without the prior consent of Barclays Capital Inc. and J.P.
+Morgan Securities LLC.
+Although we have been advised that there is no present intention to do so, Barclays Capital Inc. and J.P.
+Morgan Securities LLC may, in their sole discretion, release all or any portion of the shares from the restrictions in any of the lock-up agreements described above.
 See "Underwriting."
 Possible sales of these shares in the market following the waiver or expiration of such agreements could exert significant downward pressure on our stock price.